Funko: Funko Games

 In February 2019, Funko acquired award-winning board game development studio Forrest-Pruzan Creative, including the design studio imprint Prospero Hall, forming Funko Games.
 Funko Games has begun publishing strategy games across different licenses, including their flagship game Funkoverse.
+As of 2024, Funko laid off all Funko Games employees, sold the assets of the studio (including those made before the Funko acquisition), and gave exclusive worldwide distribution of its board games and puzzles to Goliath Games.

+NFTs

+In August 2021, Funko launched a new line of digital collectibles, where collectors can buy Funko-themed non-fungible token (NFT) packs.
+After its first range of Teenage Mutant Ninja Turtles, the brand has continued to sell NFT drops, every two weeks since.
+Cards acquired this way can be traded through Funko's official portal Droppp IO.

 Business model

 Funko has over 1,100 licenses with different companies.
 Another aspect of their business model is tracking the popularity of a certain item and knowing when to move on to a different character.
 Funko creates items that appeal to children and adults.
 This can be noted by their range of figures from Golden Girls to superheroes.
 Funko comes up with an initial design in 24 hours and can have a product from concept to shelf in 70 days.
 CCO Mariotti believes that the company's eagerness to gain so many licenses and have a range of products from music icons and video game characters to action heroes is what has made them succeed.